Charles Fort: Biography

 Fort was born in Albany, New York, in 1874, of Dutch ancestry.
 His father, a grocer, was an authoritarian, and in his unpublished autobiography Many Parts, Fort mentions the physical abuse he endured from his father.
 Fort's biographer, Damon Knight, suggested that his distrust of authority began in his treatment as a child.
 Fort developed a strong sense of independence during his early years.

 As a young adult, Fort wanted to be a naturalist, collecting sea shells, minerals, and birds.
 Although Fort was described as curious and intelligent, he was not a good student.
-An autodidact, his considerable knowledge of the world was due mainly to his extensive personal reading.
+An autodidact, his considerable knowledge of the world was mainly due to his extensive personal reading.

 At age 18, Fort left New York to embark on a world tour to "put some capital in the bank of experience".
 He travelled through the western United States, Scotland, and England, until becoming ill in Southern Africa.
 When he returned home, he was nursed by Anna Filing, whom he had known since childhood.
-They were married on October 26, 1896 at an Episcopal church.
-For a few years, the newly married couple lived in poverty in the Bronx while Fort tried to earning a living writing stories for newspapers and magazines.
+They were married on October 26, 1896, at an Episcopal church.
+For a few years, the newly married couple lived in poverty in the Bronx while Fort tried to earn a living writing stories for newspapers and magazines.
 In 1906, he began to collect accounts of anomalies.